Specialisation of the professional bachelor of International Business Management

 Learn how to market products and services across borders, in this growth area of international business.
 You will explore the pressures created by the pathways of internationalisation, as well as political and economic risk analysis, international planning, cultural distance, branding for international markets, international market entry, distribution strategies, and adaptation versus standardisation.

-International Trade and Logistics
+International Trade, Transport and Logistics

 As a student, you learn to manage your studying, time, motivation and personal energy, and later as you prepare for a career in international business new skills come into play.
 This course enables you to work on core management strengths such as teamwork, intercultural awareness, scheduling and planning.
 Your mentor will also give you personal development coaching as part of your drive to become a skilled and motivated young professional.